Judith A. Archer

 Business and Employment Litigation:

-Judi represents a number of aviation clients in litigations, including in connection with enforcement of lease agreements, guaranties, equipment delivery and return and compliance with return conditions.
+Judi represents numerous aviation clients in litigations, including in connection with enforcement of lease agreements, guaranties, equipment delivery and return and compliance with return conditions.
 She has represented real estate clients in disputes including over commercial lease agreements, real estate purchase agreements and mezzanine loan agreements for real estate projects.

 Technology,Telecommunications, Consumer Litigation: